pgovers/oscar-wagtail-demo/TUTORIAL.md

 # Oscar Wagtail Tutorial

-**A Django recipe for integrating Wagtail into an Oscar application.**
+**Oscar e-commerce application in parallel with Wagtail CMS.**

-This demo shows you how to run an Oscar e-commerce application in parallel with Wagtail.
+This tutorial shows you how to run an Oscar e-commerce application in parallel with Wagtail CMS.
 Both admin interfaces are used.
-We keep the Oscar admin as is to manage your products.
-We bring products and categories into Wagtail to be able to create some editorial content.
+We keep the Oscar admin unchanged.
+We bring products and categories into Wagtail to be able to create editorial content.

 This demo shows you:

   - How to add Oscar to an existing Wagtail site
   - CRUD Oscar Categories in Wagtail
-  - Product block stream field
+  - Select a Product in a Wagtail stream field.

 # Prerequisites